MINAD0/AcademicDevProject/README.md

 2. Click on a project to view its details, source code, and documentation.
 3. Submit your own projects to contribute to the community.

+## License

+This project is licensed under the [MIT License](LICENSE).

+The MIT License is a permissive open-source license.
+Feel free to use this project and its source code in your own projects.
+You can find a copy of the license in the [LICENSE](LICENSE) file.

+---
+**Note:** Customize this template to fit the specific details and structure of your ProjectHub platform.